svermaji/SearchBigFile/Detail-README.md

  - Attaching result with the name as `Test 1GB`<br>

 ## Recent Changes<br>
+#### On 19-Nov-2020
+* Different colors available for highlight and selected text.
+* Sample can be see as tooltip

 #### On 16-Nov-2020
 * Html highlighting removed and used Swing Highlighter class.
 * Now find functionality will also highlight new results.